Welcome to today's edition of the Rush 24-7 podcast.

 Nobody favors what has happened.

-Obamacare, amnesty, you name it, any Obama policy, there isn't public approval in a majority sense for any of it.
+There isn't public approval in a majority sense for any of it.

-And the Republicans are afraid that if they stop Obama, that they're going to be accused of shutting down the government and then they're going to be hated.
+And the Republicans are afraid that if they stop Obama, that they're going to be accused of shutting down the government and they're going to be hated.

-2010 landslide lost Democrat.
+2010, landslide lost Democrat.

-2014 landslide lost Democrat.
+2014, landslide lost Democrat.

 I can see that.

-Try, always try on Open Line Friday to get into the calls in the first hour, since purpose of Open Line Friday ostensibly is to focus more attention on callers by giving them a little bit more.
+The telephone number again, if you want to be on the program's 800-282-2882, try, always try on Open Line Friday to get into the calls in the first hour, since the purpose of Open Line Friday, ostensibly, is to focus more attention on callers by giving them a little bit more latitude in the content of the program.

-Now let's get to New York here in this de Blasio situation.
+Now, let's get to New York here in this de Blasio situation.

-And there's a there's a, by the way, Jim Gardy, our buddy at National Review Online.
+And there's a, by the way, Jim Garrity, our buddy at National Review Online, I think his blog is called a campaign spot.

-And he's calling it because it narrative journalism.
+And he's calling it, narrative journalism.

-I described this on Monday in my long dissertation on power, not Truth.
+I described this on Monday in my long dissertation on power, not truth.

 Everything's relative.